-Costs for utilities, like any business, are a combination of fixed and variable costs.
-Fixed costs are the infrastructure to size the electric system and connect customers, while variable costs are the cost of fuel or purchased power and system maintenance.
-Take a look at this visual depiction:
+Costs for electric utilities, like any business, are a combination of fixed and variable costs.
+As illustrated in the image below, fixed costs are the infrastructure to size the electric system and connect customers, while variable costs are the cost of fuel or purchased power and system maintenance.

-Allowing those lost revenues to slip away inflicts a permanent detriment on the utility's financial results and cash flows.
-Accounting methods such as "decoupling" exist to capture these "lost" revenues in order to collect them in the future.
+Allowing these lost margins to slip away will inflict a permanent detriment on the electric utility's financial results and cash flows.
+Accounting methods such as "decoupling" exist to capture these "lost" revenues and collect them in the future.

-Decoupling is a form of regulatory accounting used to record these lost revenues for recovery in future years.
-Keep in mind: if your utility is regulated by a state public regulatory commission, this process may or may not be allowable for rate recovery in your rates.
-For utilities regulated at the local level (such as municipal utilities and electric cooperatives), decoupling should be a consideration.
+Decoupling is a form of regulatory accounting used to record these lost margins for recovery in the future.
+Keep in mind, if your utility is regulated by a state public regulatory commission, this process may or may not be allowable for rate recovery in your rates.
+For utilities regulated at the local level (i.e., municipal utilities and electric cooperatives), decoupling should be a consideration.

-The mechanics of decoupling actual from budgeted revenues is shown in this image:
+The image below shows the mechanics of decoupling actual revenues from budgeted revenues.